Iowa gubernatorial candidate accused of misconduct drops out

-DES MOINES, Iowa (AP) - A popular Democratic candidate dropped out of Iowa's crowded race for governor on Thursday, one day after an Iowa newspaper reported three women had accused him of sexual misconduct.
+DES MOINES, Iowa (AP) - A popular Democratic candidate dropped out of Iowa's crowded race for governor on Thursday, one day after an Iowa newspaper reported three women had accused him of sexual misconduct that involved inappropriate touching.

-Nate Boulton, a Des Moines attorney and state senator, announced his exit from the campaign in an emailed statement that alluded to the accusations reported Wednesday in The Des Moines Register.
+Nate Boulton, a Des Moines attorney and state senator, announced in an emailed statement that he had suspended his campaign.
+He alluded to the accusations reported Wednesday in The Des Moines Register.

 "These last 48 hours have been trying.
 I again offer an apology to those whom I have harmed in any way.
 It is my hope there is some positive that can come from this moment as we strive to be the better people we can be in the coming days, weeks, months, and years.
 I know that will be my task moving on from here."